How It Works

 Section titled “The Three Processing Paths”BiomAI — LLM Extraction

-Section titled “BiomAI — LLM Extraction”BiomAI transmits the file bytes directly to the Google Gemini API alongside an extraction prompt.
+Section titled “BiomAI — LLM Extraction”BiomAI transmits the file bytes directly to a Google Gemini model alongside an extraction prompt.
 Gemini responds with a structured BiometryReport JSON.
 The server validates this through Pydantic and wraps it in a StandardAPIResponse.

 - If Gemini returns 429 or 503 (overload), the server retries up to 3 times with exponential backoff and jitter before returning an error to the caller